marcnoon/LeWM/README.md

 LeWM (Level With Me) is a foundational graph visualization and manipulation system that provides core functionality for creating, connecting, and manipulating graphical objects.
 It's designed to be framework-agnostic and extensible through composition.

+Note:  I don't own this, as it was created to be stolen by anyone.
+Feel free to steal to your heart's content.

 **Current Status**:
 - **React Prototype**: Sophisticated graph editor with advanced routing algorithms, group selection, and real-time connection management
 - **Angular Implementation**: Full SOLID-principle implementation with mode-based architecture and strict separation of responsibilities